 Note: Please, be aware that this post may contain affiliate links.

 Home Assistant Badges are the little circular icons at the top of the page with sensor values inside them.
-They can be easy to add/manage if you are used to the UI, and used to Home Assistant.
+They can be easy to add/manage if you are used Home Assistant & its interface.
 However, if you’re not used to the system, it can be very confusing – that’s where this article comes in.

 I’m going to go through the basic way to set up the badges.
 You could also set up badges in Lovelace via a code editor, but I won’t be covering that method here.